-Menopause can also be triggered when you had a hysterectomy or had surgery to remove the ovaries, which produce the hormones.
-When you had this procedure to remove your ovaries, you will experience symptoms of menopause almost immediately.
+Menopause can also be triggered when you have a hysterectomy or have surgery to remove the ovaries (which produce the hormones).
+When you have this procedure to remove your ovaries, you will experience symptoms of menopause almost immediately.

 After menopause, women enter the postmenopause phase.
 Postmenopausal women are more vulnerable to some illnesses, such as heart disease and osteoporosis.
 During this period, it is more important to focus on proper diet, regular exercise, and sufficient calcium to ensure optimal bone health.

-Deciding on whether or how to treat these symptoms of the menopausal transition is very complicated and personal.
-Although in some cases, treatment is not needed for menopause.
+Deciding on whether or how to treat these symptoms of menopausal transition is very complicated and personal.
+However, in some cases, treatment is not needed for menopause.
 When you discuss treatment with your medical provider, it is more about treating the symptoms.

-It is important that you talk with your Doral gynecologist while you are going through the menopausal transition, so you can discuss the treatment plan that works best for you.
+It is important that you talk with your medical provider while you are going through the menopausal transition, so you can discuss the treatment plan that works best for you.
 Because every woman has different and unique needs, especially regarding their health.
-Visit us at gynecologistbrooklyn.com or call us at 347-955-3465.

 At Doral Health and Wellness – Women’s Health Center, we have the best GYN doctor in East New York, and we provide you with quality healthcare services.
 To schedule an appointment, you can visit us at 1797 Pitkin Avenue, Brooklyn, New York 11212, or call us at +1-347-384-5690.
 You can also visit our website to book an appointment online at https://doralhw.org or contact us at email@example.com if you have any queries.